Religious persecution

-Religious persecution is the systematic mistreatment of an individual or a group of individuals as a response to their religious beliefs or affiliations or their lack thereof.
+Religious persecution is the systematic oppression of an individual or a group of individuals as a response to their religious beliefs or affiliations or their lack thereof.
 The tendency of societies or groups within societies to alienate or repress different subcultures is a recurrent theme in human history.
-Moreover, because a person's religion often determines their sense of morality, worldview, self-image, attitudes towards others, and overall personal identity to a significant extent, religious differences can be significant cultural, personal, and social factors.

-Religious persecution may be triggered by religious bigotry (i.e. when members of a dominant group denigrate religions other than their own) or it may be triggered by the state when it views a particular religious group as a threat to its interests or security.
-At a societal level, the dehumanization of a particular religious group may readily lead to violence or other forms of persecution.
+Moreover, because a person's religion frequently determines his or her sense of morality, worldview, self-image, attitudes towards others, and overall personal identity to a significant extent, religious differences can be significant cultural, personal, and social factors.
+Religious persecution may be triggered by religious or antireligious stances (when members of a dominant group denigrate religions other than their own or religion itself where the irreligious are the dominant group) or it may be triggered by the state when it views a particular religious group as a threat to its interests or security.
+At a societal level, the dehumanization of a particular religious group may readily lead to acts of violence or other forms of persecution.
 Religious persecution may be the result of societal and/or governmental regulation.
-Government regulation refer to the laws imposed by the government to regulate a religion, and societal regulation is the discrimination of citizens towards one or more religions.
-Indeed, in many countries, religious persecution has resulted in so much violence that it is considered a human rights problem.
+Governmental regulation refers to the laws which the government imposes in order to regulate a religion, and societal regulation is discrimination against citizens because they adhere to one or more religions.
+In many countries, religious persecution has resulted in so much violence that it is considered a human rights problem.

 Definition

-David T. Smith, in Religious Persecution and Political Order in the United States, defines religious persecution as "violence or discrimination against members of a religious minority because of their religious affiliation," referring to "actions that are intended to deprive individuals of their political rights and to force minorities to assimilate, leave, or live as second-class citizens.
+David T. Smith, in Religious Persecution and Political Order in the United States, defines religious persecution as "violence or discrimination against members of a religious minority because of their religious affiliation," referring to "actions that are intended to deprive individuals of their political rights and force minorities to assimilate, leave, or live as second-class citizens.
 In the aspect of a state's policy, it may be defined as violations of freedom of thought, conscience and belief which are spread in accordance with a systematic and active state policy which encourages actions such as harassment, intimidation and the imposition of punishments in order to infringe or threaten the targeted minority's right to life, integrity or liberty.
 The distinction between religious persecution and religious intolerance lies in the fact that in most cases, the latter is motivated by the sentiment of the population, which may be tolerated or encouraged by the state.
-The denial of people's civil rights on the basis of their religion is most often described as religious discrimination, rather than religious persecution.
+The denial of people's civil rights on the basis of their religion is most frequently described as religious discrimination, rather than religious persecution.

 Examples of persecution include the confiscation or destruction of property, incitement of hatred, arrests, imprisonment, beatings, torture, murder, and executions.
 Religious persecution can be considered the opposite of freedom of religion.

 Bateman has differentiated different degrees of persecution.
 "It must be personally costly...
 It must be unjust and undeserved... it must be a direct result of one's faith."